Eddie4k-code/real-time_event_driven_grammar_checker/ReadME.md

 ## Conclusion

-This project demonstrates a microservices architecture for a grammar checker, emphasizing real-time communication using Kafka and Socket.IO.
+This project demonstrates event driven architecture for a grammar checker, emphasizing real-time communication using Kafka and Socket.IO.
 It showcases the seamless flow of data from user input to grammar checking and back to the user in a distributed and scalable manner.